 ClassificationThis section has been translated automatically.

 You might also be interested in

 DiagnosisThis section has been translated automatically.

-Bladder fluid or fresh, weeping crusts are suitable for examination.
-The smear material is heat-set and stained according to methylene blue or gram.
-Gram staining allows the detection of Gram-positive cocci in heaps or grapes.
-The pathogen culture is usually carried out on blood agar.
-The result can be read off after 24-48h.
-A further differentiation can be made by means of the coloured row (Api-Staph system, Api-20-Strep system).
+Blister fluid or fresh, weeping crusts are suitable for examination.
+The smear material is heat-fixed and stained for methylene blue or Gram.
+In the Gram stain, the gram-positive cocci can be detected in cluster or grape form.
+Pathogen culture is usually performed on blood agar.
+The result can be read after 24-48h.
+A further differentiation can be made by means of the colored series (Api-Staph system, Api-20-Strep system).

 TherapyThis section has been translated automatically.